maizzle/maizzle.com/content/docs/components.md

 ## Props

-Props are attributes that can be added to a Component.
+Props are attributes that can be added to a Component's tag.
 They can be used to pass data to the Component, or to configure its behavior.

 To use props in a Component, you need to define them first.
 This is done by adding a `<script>` tag with the `props` attribute: